gvwilson/sensibleadventures/shapers/shapers.md

     A character with a low Intellect isn't stupid---she just isn't good at logic puzzles.

 -   **Awareness** (AWR):
-    How well the character notices their surroundings.
-    (As any parent can tell you, paying attention is very different from just seeing or hearing...)
+    How well the character notices things in their surroundings, which depends on eyesight, hearing, sense of smell, and actually paying attention (which any parent can tell you is very different from just seeing or hearing).
     If the character has exceptionally good or bad eyesight, hearing, or a sense of smell, they may have a separating rating for that, just as they do for height and weight.